 - The City and BBC initiated the 2017-18 City of Asheville Disparity Study in June 2017 with a series of in-person meetings with various City departments.

-- Two public meetings will be held July 31 at TD Bank Building, 200 College St., First Floor Conference Room, Asheville, NC 28801: 10 a.m. to noon and 6 to 8 p.m.
-These public meetings are designed to provide information about the disparity study, answer any questions related to the study, and collect testimony from interested stakeholders about conditions in the Asheville marketplace.
+- Two public meetings were held July 31, 2017 at TD Bank Building, 200 College St. in Asheville.
+These public meetings were designed to provide information about the disparity study, answer any questions related to the study, and collect testimony from interested stakeholders about conditions in the Asheville marketplace.
 Input will become part of the public record for the disparity study.
 See the presentation from the meeting here.